AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 If your job requires that you are under constant pressure to work fast, it negatively affects job satisfaction with a -.19 correlation, and affects net emotional state on the job by -.28 `21`.
 Does this make hospitality a bad choice?
 Potentially.

-If your job requireed constant attention to avoid mistakes, it affects job satisfaction negatively by only -.04 correlation, but it affects net emotional state on the job by -.13 `21`.
+If your job required constant attention to avoid mistakes, it affects job satisfaction negatively by only -.04 correlation, but it affects net emotional state on the job by -.13 `21`.

 ## Employment Type

 Recall that life satisfaction is a global measure of how happy people are with their lives as a whole.
 It turns out that whether you are employed or not has a strong relation to this.
-You would think that being able to louze around all day would make you happy, but it turns out that unemployed people are less satisfied with their lives and unhappier than employed `50`.
+You would think that being able to louse around all day would make you happy, but it turns out that unemployed people are less satisfied with their lives and unhappier than employed `50`.
 People on government bucks also have double the life dissatisfaction of the employed.

 So employment makes you happier than unemployment, but self-employment happens to make you very slightly less satisfied than regular old employment.